Do you know what marketing automation is?

 In addition to simple lists, prospect nurturing software has a more proactive approach of collecting leads by way of web forms and landing pages.
-It also facilitates multiple communication paths for each prospect, based on measureable behavior.
+It also facilitates multiple communication paths for each prospect, based on measurable behavior.

-For example, two prospects may receive an identical email that contains clickable link to a product offering.
+For example, two prospects may receive an identical email that contains a clickable link to a product offering.
 Those that click on the link would be assigned a “tag” and moved to a separate series of emails that contain a different call to action.
-This usually continues until a client either makes a purchase or unsubscribes from the list.
+This usually continues until a client either make a purchase or unsubscribes from the list.